Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Dawn of Aviation/README.md

 - Open the `WrightBrothersFrontend/src/components/Banner.tsx` file.

-- Ask ChatGPT what color you should use for the subtitle:
+- Ask Copilot Chat what color you should use for the subtitle:

     ```md
     The subtitle in the banner at #selection is hard to read due to its color.
 Can you suggest a color which would better fit the existing color pallette while still improving readability?